davegarrett/tls13-spec/draft-ietf-tls-tls13.md

 that the "selected_group" field does not identify a group which was not in the original ClientHello.
 If it was present, then the client MUST abort the handshake with a fatal "handshake_failure" alert.
-Clients SHOULD also abort with "handshake_failure" in response to any second HelloRetryRequest which was sent in the same connection (i.e., where the ClientHello was itself in response to a HelloRetryRequest).
+Clients SHOULD also abort with "handshake_failure" in response to a second HelloRetryRequest which was sent in the same connection (i.e., where the ClientHello was itself in response to a HelloRetryRequest).

 Otherwise, the client MUST send a ClientHello with a new ClientKeyShare extension to the server.
 The ClientKeyShare MUST append a new ClientKeyShareOffer which is consistent with the "selected_group" field to the groups in the original ClientKeyShare.

-Upon re-sending the ClientHello and receiving the server's ServerHello/ServerKeyShare, the client MUST verify that the selected CipherSuite and NamedGroup match that supplied in the HelloRetryRequest.
+Upon re-sending the ClientHello and receiving the server's ServerHello and ServerKeyShare, the client MUST verify that the selected CipherSuite and NamedGroup match that supplied in the HelloRetryRequest.
+The client MUST abort the handshake with "handshake_failure" if the selected values don't match the HelloRetryRequest.

 ###  Hello Extensions